Mystery Submarine (1963 film)

 Mystery Submarine is a 1963 British war film directed by C. M. Pennington-Richards and starring Edward Judd, James Robertson Justice and Laurence Payne.
+The screenplay was by Hugh Woodhouse and Bertram Ostrer based on the play of the same name by Jon Manchip White.

 A captured German submarine is used by the Royal Navy to trick a German force aiming to intercept a supply convoy.
-The film is based on a play by Jon Manchip White.